ymolists/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/cluster.md

 <div slot="gcp">

-At first, we [create a **service account**](https://cloud.google.com/iam/docs/creating-managing-service-accounts) for the cluster.
+First, we [create a **service account**](https://cloud.google.com/iam/docs/creating-managing-service-accounts) for the cluster.
 The service account needs to have the following roles:

 | Roles                         |
 | ----------------------------- |